Barry

 Uses

-Recommended for commercial orchards.
+Recommended as valuable for commercial orchards.

 Not described in source.